We help renters facing eviction and offer resources for those needing temporary, transitional or permanent affordable housing.

 College Housing Guide helps new students navigate housing options.

-King County Regional Access Points are resource centers where households experiencing homelessness can get help with housing and other needs.
+King County Regional Access Points are resource centers where people experiencing homelessness can get help with housing and other needs.

-Low Income Housing Institute operates housing for low-income, homeless and formerly homeless people in Washington State.
+Low Income Housing Institute operates housing for people with low incomes or experiencing homelessness in Washington State.

 Seattle Housing Authority provides long-term rental housing and rental assistance to individuals and families.